ddpanasyuk/6502DISASSEMBLER/README.md

 ## 1/9/2018

 -Added hex and ASCII dump features.
 Features currently mapped to (h)ex dump key and (t)ext dump key.
+Bytes that do not meet the criteria for printable ASCII characters are represented with a triangle in the top right of the character space.

 ![Screenshot](images/6502disasm_hex_ascii_dump.png)